 A wildlife sanctuary with tropical birds in exotic gardens and a huge Jungle Barn indoor play area for children.
 Set around sheltered Victorian gardens, it is a great day out for all the family.
-Located in Hayle, 4 miles from Carbis Bay https://paradisepark.org.uk/
+Located in Hayle, four miles from Carbis Bay.

 Tremenheere Sculpture Gardens

-Restored large scale valley gardens with stupendous views over St Michael's Mount.
-Sub-tropical planting with internationally important art works set in beautiful wooded landscape.
+Restored large scale valley gardens with stupendous views over St Michael’s Mount.
+Sub-tropical planting with internationally important artworks set in a beautiful wooded landscape.
 Well-behaved dogs are welcome on a lead throughout the gardens and in the outside seating area of Tremenheere Kitchen.
-Check the website for opening times/prices. https://www.tremenheere.co.uk/
+Check the website for opening times/prices.

-Dramatic garden carved into the cliff edge teetering over stunning Lamorna Cove.
+Chygurno is a dramatic garden carved into the cliff edge, teetering over stunning Lamorna Cove.
 This waterside garden tiers down in steep steps and terraces to meet sheltered woodland.
 A striking range of vibrant species stands out against a rugged backdrop, and as well as the spectacular sea view.
 Chygurno also boasts a unique decked vantage point that puts you on eye level with the treetops.

 With a plethora of beaches within easy reach of Una it is hard to narrow it down to just a few, however, below is a list of some of the most convenient and our favourites.

-Carbis Bay 1.2 miles walk from Una St Ives.
-Small parking area nearby.
+Carbis Bay – 1.2 miles walk from Una St Ives, with small parking area nearby.